Viewer Rating

 The movie does not contain any action or adventure elements.

-This documentary examines the real 2022 Mackenzie Shirilla car crash case and its participants.
-No fictional characters, adaptations, or recast historical figures are present.
+This is a true-crime documentary recounting the real 2022 Mackenzie Shirilla car crash case using archival footage, interviews, and the actual individuals involved.
+No fictional characters, adaptations, or recast portrayals exist.

 Combines user and critic ratings from four sources